celestiaorg/docs/developers/blobstream.md

 In summary, both Blobstream and DACs aim to ensure offchain data availability, but Blobstream offers a more decentralized, secure, and scalable solution compared to the potential centralized nature of DACs.

+## What is SP1 Blobstream?

+SP1 Blobstream is the latest implementation of Blobstream using

 ## What is Blobstream X?